YOUR SOURCE FOR LEARNING, PLANNING AND ACTIVELY IMPLEMENTING STRATEGIES NEEDED TO ADAPT TO COASTAL CHANGES

 Our changing coastlines present opportunities for communities to think differently about the future.
 So that all residents have voices in shaping their futures, the State of Louisiana, the Foundation for Louisiana and local organizations are working with residents across our coast to plan for a more vibrant tomorrow.
 Fueled by your ideas, LA SAFE is an open, inclusive way to bring everyone together to plan how our communities can successfully adapt to coastal challenges.

 LA SAFE is implementing a planning process in the 6-parish area to develop a vision, including programs, projects and policy recommendations, for the next generation.
 The following parishes are eligible for Housing and Urban Development (HUD) resources because of remaining unmet needs from Hurricane Isaac in 2012.

 LA SAFE Round 4 Community Meeting Preview

-This video explains our third round of parishwide meetings and how we are continuing to work within the six parishes to strategically plan for the next several decades in the face of coastal erosion and land loss
+This video explains our fourth round of community meetings and how we are continuing to work within the six parishes to strategically plan for the next several decades in the face of coastal erosion and land loss.